pablovegan/Python-tips-tools/README.md

 ```

 *Note*: be sure to push and pull your changes to the cloud when switching between different devices (for example your desktop computer and your laptop), if not you can have merge conflicts and, trust me, you don't want that...

+### Text editor or IDE

+I'm a [Visual Studio Code](https://code.visualstudio.com/) (VSCode) enjoyer because it is free, lightweight and has lots of useful extensions, but you may also try other IDEs and editors like [PyCharm](), [Sublime](https://www.sublimetext.com/) or [Vim](https://www.vim.org/) (for the nostalgic).

+Here are some of the extensions I use in VSCode:
+- Python
+- IntelliCode
+- Jupyters
+- Flake8
+- Black Formatter
+- Mypy Type Checker
+- Gitlens
+- GitHub Pull requests and issues
+- autoDocstring

 ## Python basics